Component

 • Make the button big enough so users of touch devices can comfortably use it (a minimum of 10mm in both dimensions)

-If it fits within the design of your website, you could also try:
+If it fits within the design of your website, you could also try the following:

 • Give your buttons rounded corners